Call it a curse of creativity...

 Change came in the form of twin babies, leading to a desire to be closer to extended family, etc. This lead to the opportunity to move into instrumental and vocal instruction in Iowa, where Jeff and family stayed for three years.

-During all this time, private lessons were offered through his own Alpine Road Music Academy (est. 1991), which will continue beyond Jeff's retirement from public school teaching.
+During all this time, private lessons have been offered through his own Alpine Road Music Academy (est. 1991), which remains a priority in Jeff's mission.

 Serving over twelve years on the Colorado Music Educators Association (CMEA) State Assembly and Executive Board as both Northwest CO State Representative and Elementary General Music Chair was an honor he will always cherish.

-Continuing to work with children while exploring further opportunities for those who might like to discover their own passion will shift from the public school setting to our own Alpine Road Music Academy, est. 1991.
-Jeff's passion for music education has not waned.
+Continuing to work with children while exploring further opportunities for those who might like to discover their own passion will eventually shift from the public school setting exclusively to our own Alpine Road Music Academy, est. 1991.
+Jeff's passion for music education has never waned.